-Important Change for 1997
+Important Change for 1998

 Standard mileage rate.
-The standard mileage rate for 1997 is 31.5 cents a mile for all business miles on a passenger automobile (including vans, pickups, or panel trucks).
+The standard mileage rate for 1998 is 32.5 cents a mile for all business miles on an owned or leased passenger automobile (including vans, pickups, or panel trucks).

 Introduction

 This publication explains general tax information of interest to direct sellers.
 For example, it covers how to treat income, expenses, and other items related to having a direct-sales business.
 It also illustrates two filled-in tax forms that most direct sellers must file along with Form 1040.
 They are Schedule C (Form 1040), Profit or Loss From Business, and Schedule SE (Form 1040), Self-Employment Tax.